This list was updated on October 21st, 2018, to reflect changes in pricing and add information.

 Bluetooth speakers under $100 are hard to shop for.
-Most people don’t mind if a speaker that costs less than $20 breaks, because it was “good enough” while it lasted.
+Most of us don’t mind if a speaker that costs less than $20 breaks because it was “good enough” while it lasted.
 You might even be able to afford replacing it.
 But the point of no return is when you spend $100.
-It starts to become more of an investment, rather than a mere accessory for your phone.
-Bluetooth speakers under $100 need to be more than good enough; they need to be great.
+It starts to become more of an investment, rather than an accessory for your phone.
+Bluetooth speakers under $100 need to be more than good enough, though.
+They need to be great.

 As you should expect for this price-point, there needs to be a certain level of durability and quality to the product.
 These aren’t cheap, and though they’re not the most expensive or best sounding speakers you’ll ever hear, you still want to get your money’s worth.
-This list has a speaker for everyone, including a few staples and some you might not have heard of.
-But if it made this list, it deserves to be here.
+This list has a speaker for everyone.
+If it made this list, it deserves to be here.

 You might also like: Best Bluetooth speakers under $50

-The the JBL Flip 4 is the best among Bluetooth speakers under $100
+The JBL Flip 4 is the best among Bluetooth speakers under $100

-JBL has remained consistent with their Flip series, standing as our pick among the best Bluetooth speakers under $100.
+JBL has remained consistent with its Flip series, standing as our pick among the best Bluetooth speakers under $100.
 The Flip 4 is very similar to the previous model (the JBL Flip 3), but it makes some improvements in a few key areas.
 Hence, why it leads the other picks for the best Bluetooth speakers under $100.
-For one it’s now IPX7-rated; the previous model was only splash-resistant.
-This means that you can now submerge it completely in up to 1 meter of water for 30 minutes, though we’re not sure why you’d want to.
+For one, it’s now IPX7-rated.
+The previous model was only splash-resistant.
+This means that you can now submerge it completely in up to 1 meter of water for 30 minutes.
+Though… we’re not sure why you’d want to.
 Still, it’s good to know that if you drop it in the pool, you have some time before you have to go rescue it.

 JBL Flip 4Full Review